x0cat0x/x0cat0x/_posts/2019-03-17-PHP-Relative-Path-Problem.md

 Warning: include(./dir_a/a.php): failed to open stream: No such file or directory in ...
 Warning: include(): Failed opening './dir_a/a.php' for inclusion (include_path='.:') in ....
 ```
- since c.php doesn't know where the a.php file located
+ since c.php doesn't know where a.php located

  Solution: